Ropley: Prehistory

 Iron Age evidence is numerous in the village and its surroundings.
 Several banjo enclosure crop marks and smaller enclosures can be seen throughout the parish on satellite imagery.
 Additionally artefacts such as brooches, coins and pottery have been found in significant quantities.

 During the Roman occupation the village saw its fair share of activity.
 It is possible that several roman roads passed through the village the largest of which was one of the main thoroughfares that connected London with Winchester.
 Settlement in Ropley at this time consisted of farmsteads and smaller settlements situated on, or near the sites of older Iron Age settlements, however no evidence of villas have been found within the parish.

 The Middle Ages

-In the Domesday Book of 1086, Ropley was part of the "Hundred of Bishops Sutton" (or "Ashley").
+In the Domesday Book of 1086, Ropley was part of the "Hundred of Bishops Sutton" (or "Ashley") and as a result part of Bishops Sutton's or Sudtone entry.
 Ropley is supposed to have provided the honey for William the Conqueror's mead, although there is no evidence for this, and is likely a myth of later creation.

+Ropley was a comparatively large settlement for the area and by the 14th century has outgrown the population of Bishop's Sutton.
+This is mostly due to the large number of remote hamlets that the parish boundaries of Ropley encompassed such as North Street, South Street and Charlwood.
+By the 15th century there was a dramatic local shift away from arable to pasture farming, particularly of sheep, whose wool was widely traded from Alresford onwards.